So you’ve decided that a website redesign is what your business truly needs, but you’re not ready to hire a designer yet?

 Why bother with a website redesign?

-However, if you answer yes to any of these questions below, then a website redesign should definitely be in your future:
+So if you can answer yes to any of these questions below, then a website redesign should definitely be in your future:

 1) Is your design outdated?